-- The willingness and desire to serve; - 2.
+- 1. The willingness and desire to serve; - 2.
 We suggest a minimum of one (1) year of continuous abstinence from all drugs; - 3.
 An active participation in the group they are to serve; - 4.
-Knowledge of the Twelve Steps and Twelve Traditions; and, - 5.
+Knowledge of the Twelve Steps and Twelve Traditions; - 5.
+A working knowledge of the Twelve Concepts for NA Service; and, - 6.
 An understanding of our NA service structure and the responsibilities of a GSR.